HeinrichG-V12/HFM_Adapter/README.md

 - TI REF02 +5.0v precision voltage reference, +-0.2%
 - Infineon TLE4252D tracking regulator 250mA
 - TI OPA2992 output operation amplifier

+### Nucleo-32 modifications

+A few changes need to be made to the Nucleo-32 board before it can be used:

+- SB1 and SB12 removed (disconnect PA2 and PA3 from T_VCP_TX and T_VCP_RX of ST-Link)
+- SB14 installed (connect PA3 to CN3 Pin 10)
+- SB9 and SB10 installed (connect external 24MHz HSE CLK)

 ### Features